 – The Social Angle: After becoming the first state in the Deep South to have a comprehensive medical marijuana program, Arkansas missed an opportunity to take the next step as a leader among the South in terms of cannabis reform, so the vast majority of the state’s 3 million residents will continue to be potential targets for arrest, prosecution and discrimination for marijuana-related offenses.

-– Quotable: “Arkansas failed at the first time it tried medical.
+– Quotable: “Arkansas failed the first time it tried medical.
 It passed on the second.
 Now we’ve tried rec.
 It failed.
 It may be successful the next time,” Lance Huey, co-chair of Responsible Growth Arkansas, said in an interview with Local Memphis/WATN.

-– The Result: For the second time in four years, North Dakota residents rejected a ballot measure to legalize recreational cannabis.
+– The Result: For the second election in four years, North Dakota residents rejected a ballot measure to legalize recreational cannabis.
 The ballot initiative on the 2022 midterm election was Measure 2, which lost 54.9% to 45.1%.
 On the positive side, it was about 5 points closer to passing than its 2018 iteration, though voter turnout was substantially higher four years ago.

 – Why It Matters: It doesn’t.
 In the grand scheme of things, it’s disappointing for North Dakota’s 775,000 residents and for the businesses that were looking forward to either expanding into adult-use cannabis or joining the legal cannabis industry from square one, but North Dakota’s rejection is not indicative of a greater trend or increasing difficulties in passing cannabis reform laws.
 Measure 2 faced an uphill battle in a midterm election, with low voter turnout, and opposition forces led by the North Dakota Medical Association, the North Dakota Police Chiefs Association and the North Dakota Sheriffs and Deputies Association, largely using Reefer Madness methods of fear and intimidation to scare off any on-the-fence voter.
 The measure failed, but it’s important that the issue is being put in front of voters and getting serious discussion and consideration.